Follow the steps in this topic to install or uninstall a Collector on MacOS. See Installed Collectors for information on other OSs.

-- In Sumo Logic choose Manage > Collection.
+- In Sumo Logic select Manage > Collection > Collection (Manage > Collection in the classic UI).
 Click Add Collector, click Installed Collector, and then click the link for the Collector to begin the download.

 - Open a browser and enter the static URL for your pod.
 If you're not sure which pod you're using, check the login page (US2, EU, or AU appears in the URL for those pods; only US1 is not included in the URL).
 The download begins immediately.
 See Download a Collector from a Static URL for a list of the URLs for your Linux version and pod.

 Install the Collector using either of the following methods:

 After installing Collectors, you can configure Sources by using the Web Application or by providing the Source settings in a JSON file.
 If you are using a JSON file, you must provide the file before starting the Collector.

 If necessary, you can use the binary package to install a Collector on MacOS.
 See this Collector FAQ topic for details.

 Install using the UI installer

 Run the installer on your server with root or Administrator privileges.
 If you are not logged in as root or Administrator, you might be prompted to reauthenticate to your system when you start the UI Installer.

 - If prompted, enter the root or Administrator user name and password for the system.